 Authenticating Your Domain

-- You will receive an email from your account manager which contains instructions how to update the DNS for your domain to sign outbound emails through Wooly's integration with SendGrid
+- You will receive an email from our support team which contains instructions how to update the DNS for your domain to sign outbound emails through Wooly's integration with SendGrid

 - Forward the instructions in the email to a member of your IT team who manages your domain

-- Add the DNS records to your domain
+- They will then add the DNS records to your domain name server

-- Your account manager will then verify the DNS settings on our end
+- Our support team will then verify the DNS settings on our end within SendGrid

 Additional instructions per DNS provider can be in this article.